-At Barrow Street Nursery School, we understand that play is the work of children.
+We believe that children learn best in an environment that is filled with opportunities to explore their world and to build on their previous experiences.
+Early childhood teachers at Barrow Street understand that play is the work of children.
 We believe that it is the basis for developing meaningful social interactions, creative problem solving skills and a wide range of communication and physical abilities.
 Our teachers value the diverse backgrounds of their students and provide opportunities within the curriculum for the expression and the sharing of family traditions and culture.
 Regular communication, community events and parent participation cultivate strong relationships among our families and staff.

 We believe in a constructivist, progressive, developmental approach to teaching young children that is active and experiential.
+Using prior experiences, students connect current explorations and gain new knowledge.
 The principles of respect, responsibility and community are incorporated through exploration and self-discovery in a supportive and enriching environment based on the interests of the children.
+As they begin to think critically about their own explorations, this approach encourages children to cultivate their own understanding as learners.

-Our approach to education is rooted in the following philosophies:
+Our approach is rooted in two educational approaches:

-- The Bank Street approach believes that children want to understand the world and how it works.
-Teachers respond to where each child is intellectually, socially, emotionally and physically, and frame their approach to that child’s development by where their emotions, intellectual development, and relationships with others in the classroom intersect.
+- The Bank Street, or the developmental-interaction approach, believes that children want to understand the world and how it works.
+Developmental refers to how teachers consider each child’s development and growth in the classroom.
+They respond to where that child is intellectually, socially, emotionally, and physically.
+Interaction refers to the point where emotions, intellectual development and relationships with other children, teachers, materials and ideas intersect for a specific child.

 Barrow Street was founded more than 30 years ago to provide the families of Greenwich Village with a private nursery school.
 Since it first opened its doors, the school has been housed at 27 Barrow Street.
 In 2006, Greenwich House assumed the operation of the school.